So, you want to learn (f)MRI

 It can be hard to learn these things out of context, so most likely this will occur as you analyze data, from a combination of books, websites, and mailing lists.

-The most common way of learning neuroimaging analyses is through an iterative process involving self-directed study, research (textbooks and internet, such as software mailing lists), and asking colleagues and mentors.
+I think the most common way of learning neuroimaging analyses is through an iterative process involving self-directed study, research (textbooks and internet, such as software mailing lists), and asking colleagues and mentors.
 A good place to start is to look at some of the great material available online—lectures and presentations can provide a great overview.
 You'll probably want to watch them more than once as you gain more experience, because each time you'll learn something additional.

 Of course, sometimes after trying all of your other resources you'll be stuck and the best thing to do is ask for advice.
 Input from others does the most good once other avenues have been exhausted.
 Imagine these two kinds of questions: